jjlee0802cu/Ritmo_Rhythm-Game/README.md

 In the Works
 ---
 We are working on implementing an open-source design in which players can import their own songs and level designs into the game.
-The game will then

 **Authors**
 : Justin Lee, Daniel Tao, Malachi Tzuoo